Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 # PanelDue pass through

-To connect a PanelDue to the port as well as the pendant, the DOUT signal from the PanelDue (which is usually the blue wire in a 4-core cable) must be connected to the RX0 pin of the Arduino in the pendant (which in the wiring list I have given uses the green wire in the 4-core pendant cable).
+To connect a PanelDue to the port as well as the pendant, the DOUT signal from the PanelDue (which is usually the blue wire in a 4-core cable) must be connected to the RXI pin of the Arduino in the pendant (which in the wiring list I have given uses the green wire in the 4-core pendant cable).
 So connect the blue wire from PanelDue to the green wire of the pendant.
-Connect the DIN (green) PanelDue wire to the UTXD pin of the PanelDue connector on the Duet (or IO_0_OUT if using a Duet 3).
+Connect the DIN (green) PanelDue wire to the UTXD0 pin of the PanelDue connector (Duet 2) or IO_0_OUT (Duet 3).
 The +5V pin on the Duet goes to the +5V (red) wire of both the pendant and the PanelDue, likewise the ground connection goes to the yellow wires of both.

 [![cnc_pendant_04.jpg](/manual/sensors/cnc_pendant_04.jpg =600x)](/manual/sensors/cnc_pendant_04.jpg){target=_blank}